 Reason #2: Online training saves time.

 You’re busy.
 Your employees are busy.
-Attempting to shoehorn continuing education into their already-packed schedules will result in less-than-enthusiastic students trying to plow through their training as quickly as possible, which isn’t exactly conducive to learning.
+Attempting to shoehorn continuing education into their already-packed schedules will result in less-than-enthusiastic students trying to plow through their training materials as quickly as possible, which isn’t exactly conducive to learning.
 And finding the time to teach class, whether it’s for current employees’ continuing education or new hire training, can be a challenge, too.
 After all, you’ve got other duties that are neglected when you put on your teacher hat for a few days.

-Online learning allows students to take courses on their own timeline.
+Online learning allows students to take online courses on their own timeline.
 You won’t have to attempt to find a time that works for everyone, inevitably inconveniencing at least some (if not most) of your students.
 Instead, set a “due date” to ensure that the employees get it finished in a timely fashion and let them do it at their own pace.

 Reason #3: Online training saves money.

 Online training won’t just save you a little money - many case studies show it can save 50 to 70 percent when you use it in lieu of classroom instruction.
 Better yet, it lowers your costs without reducing the quality of the training.
 You can create an online training program that’s just as (if not more) effective than the protocol you used in the past.

 How can online training reduce your costs so dramatically?
 Well, when you factor in travel costs, lost productivity (for trainers and trainees), renting a training space, and printing materials, the money starts to add up.
 Enabling employees to train at their convenience at their own desks doesn’t just save you money, but it shows your team that you value their time.